elecyb/OSPE/README.md

 1) Compile the main program and the DLL.
 2) Start the program.
 3) Select a process
+4) Hey i am contacting you, because your programm look strong but when i try top open an application i got error : "MMF doesn't exist"
-4) A new dialog will open for the location of the DLL to be injected.
+5) A new dialog will open for the location of the DLL to be injected.
-5) Select the x86 or x64 dll and then start a capture.
+6) Select the x86 or x64 dll and then start a capture.

 ## Screenshots